-Williams, R C (2006): Income Tax in South Africa: Cases and Materials, Lexis Nexis Butterworths, Durban
+Williams, R C (2015): Income Tax in South Africa: Cases and Materials, 4th Ed. (or 3rd Ed.)
+Lexis Nexis Butterworths, Durban

 These texts are available on short loan in the Law library.
+It is NOT necessary to purchase these texts.